Prussia/playDocker/remote-api.md

 Look for the dockerd process and confirm that your -H settings are listed.

 Now, you should be able to hook up to the api: >docker -H :2375 info

-eliassalSalam Y. ELIASDec '16
-Hi,
-Yes I followed instructions at the url sevral montrhs ago and I had a I think verion 1.2....
-I have upgraded to version 1.10.3 4 days ago using

-yum upgrade docker
-I checked usr/bin, no dockerd file, I have only

-docker Program
-docker-current Program
-docker-storage-setup Program